 Annual Standard Contribution Limit

-There’s a $17,000 yearly limit for standard contributions — this includes any gift contributions made to your ABLE United Account.
+There’s a $18,000 yearly limit for standard contributions — this includes any gift contributions made to your account.
 Remember, there is a $5 contribution minimum.

 ABLE to Work Contribution Limit

-There is a maximum balance of $418,000 for each ABLE United Account.
-Once your Account reaches this limit, your Account may continue to earn money, but you will not be able to make any additional contributions until your balance dips below this limit.
+There is a maximum balance of $418,000 for each account.
+Once your account reaches this limit, your account may continue to earn money, but you will not be able to make any additional contributions until your balance dips below this limit.

-Friends, family, and organizations can make contributions to your Account to help you reach your savings goals.
-You can create and share a link to your Gifting Page or download the Gift Form to allow people to contribute directly to your ABLE United Account.
+Friends, family and organizations can make contributions to your account to help you reach your savings goals.
+You can create and share a link to your Gifting Page or download the Gift Form to allow people to contribute directly to your account.